Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

 Karnak temples complex

 Your exploration begins along the recently restored Avenue of Sphinxes.
-Actually, stepping inside, you’ll be amazing by the grand scale of the Great Hypostyle Hall.
-This forest of 134 colossal columns, many still vibrant with original paint, creates an awe-inspiring spectacle, with hieroglyphic reliefs covering nearly every surface.
+Actually, stepping inside, you’ll be amazed by the grand scale of the Great Hypostyle Hall.

-Discover the towering Hatshepsut Obelisk, one of the largest ancient obelisks still standing in Egypt.
-Don’t miss the Sacred Lake, a rectangular body of water used for purification rituals by priests.
-Before you leave, be sure to walk around the large Scarab statue, believed to bring good luck and fertility when circled.
+Before you leave, be sure to walk around the large Scarab statue.
+It is believed to bring good luck and fertility when circled.
 Karnak offers an unparalleled glimpse into the monumental scale and profound religious beliefs of ancient Egypt, making it an essential Luxor highlight.

-At the end of your Karnak tour, you will go to have your lunch at a local restaurant
+At the end of your Karnak tour, you will go to have lunch at a local restaurant

 Luxor day trip from Sahl Hasheesh Price

-Adult Price = 70 $
+• Adult Price = 70 €

-Kids 0-5 years = free of charge
+• Kids 0-5 years = free of charge

-Kids 5 -11 years = 50% of the adult price
+• Kids 5-11 years = 50% of the adult price

 Booking

-+201000852186
+WhatsApp: +201000852186

 info@egytourpackages.com

-Book Now & Pay on place
+Book Now & Pay in Place

 Payment